KTM Logo

 KTM Logo 1989-1992

-1989 brought a dramatic change.
+The year 1989 brought radical changes.
 The developers removed the frame and oval, leaving the abbreviation open.
-The letters are now blue, the “T” head is elongated and covers the adjacent “K” and “M” to the middle.
-The slogan “Fun in Motion,” written in red, appeared under the company’s name.
-There is a graphic sign in the form of a semicircle, lined with many thin blue-red stripes to the left of the abbreviation.
+The letters are now blue, and the head “T” is lengthened and covers the neighboring “K” and “M” up to the middle.
+The slogan “Fun in Motion” appears below the company name, written in red.
+To the left of the abbreviation is a graphic sign in the form of a semicircle mottled with many thin blue-red stripes.

-The emblem was a half circle cut into many thin lines and was two-colored, reflecting the lettering style with a blue top and red bottom.
+The emblem was a semicircle dissected by many thin lines and was two-colored, reflecting the style of the inscription – blue top and red bottom.

 1992 – 1996